On the matching complexes of categorical product of path graphs

 \section{Acknowledgment}

+The authors would like to thank the anonymous referees for many useful comments and suggestions.
+We also would like to thank an anonymous referee for pointing out a gap in the proof of Claim 5.4 in the earlier version.
 The authors express gratitude to NCM and CMI for organizing the workshop titled ``Cohen Macaulay simplicial complexes in graph theory", which provided an opportunity for the authors to convene and initiate the current work.
-The first author is financially supported by CSIR(India).
-The second author is supported by the Prime Minister's Research Fellowship (PMRF/1401215).
-The third author is supported by HTRA-fellowship by IIT-Madras.
+The first author is financially supported by CSIR(India) at IIT Delhi and Inspire Faculty Fellow research grant of Subhajit Ghosh (IFA 23 MA 198).
+The second author is supported by the Prime Minister's Research Fellowship (PMRF/1401215), India, and also thanks SERB (Now ANRF) India for the CRG Grant (CRG/2023/000239).
+The third author is supported by HTRA-fellowship by IIT Madras, India.
 The fourth author is supported by the seed grant project IITM/SG/SMS/95 by IIT Mandi, India.